Topological cyclic homology via the norm: When do we have relative cyclotomic structures?

 We now specialize this to the subgroup $C_n < S^{1}$ and an $A_{S^{1}}$-module $X$.
 Pulling back along the $n$th root isomorphism $\rho_{n} \colon S^{1}\to S^{1}/C_n$ gives rise to an orthogonal $S^1$-spectrum $\rho^{*}_{n}\Phi^{C_n}X$ that is a module over $A_{S^{1}}\iso \rho^{*}_{n}A_{S^{1}/C_n}$.

 \begin{definition} An op-$p$-precyclotomic spectrum relative to $A$ consists of an $A_{S^1}$-module $X$ together with a map of $A_{S^1}$-modules

 \end{definition}

+Proposition~\ref{prop:ghtophih} thus constructs an op-$p$-precylotomic spectrum structure on $A_{S^1}$.
+However, it is important to be clear about what this does and doesn't prove: specifically, we do not in general know that $\Phi^{C_{p}} A_{S^1}$ computes the derived geometric fixed points.
+This problem can be circumvented by working with $E_\infty$ objects in orthogonal spectra instead of strict commutative rings; in this case, for a cofibrant $E_\infty$ ring orthogonal spectrum $A$ we do obtain a version of the map from Proposition~\ref{prop:ghtophih} that lands in the derived geometric fixed points.

-Following the development in the absolute setting, we can now establish (using the same argument as for Theorem~\ref{thm:cyclodiag}) the op-$p$-precyclotomic structure on $\AN_e^{S^1} R$.
-In order to do this, we need to construct an $A$-relative version of the diagonal map
+One would now hope to use the same argument as for Theorem~\ref{thm:cyclodiag} to construct an op-$p$-precyclotomic structure on $\AN_e^{S^1} R$.
+Unfortunately, there is a basic compatibility issue which we now explain.
+It is possible to construct an $A$-relative version of the diagonal map

 (a special case of the analogue of Proposition~\ref{prop:diag}), which we can now state using Proposition~\ref{prop:ghtophih}.